Federal report cites bias by San Francisco police | Metro News

 Share via Email

-City officials requested the review following the shooting death last year of Mario Woods, a young black man, and the discovery of homophobic and racist text messages exchanged between officers.
+DOJ officials advised that more research was needed to determine whether the use of force figures reflect racism, discrimination or other factors such as a higher volume of calls.

-The review was done by the DOJ's Office of Community Oriented Policing Services, which promotes improvements to officers' ties with communities.
-Its findings are not binding on the department.
+The report makes 272 recommendations to help the department improve policies and practices and build community trust.
+But the measures are not binding.

-The office is distinct from the DOJ's civil rights division, which investigated the Ferguson, Missouri, and Cleveland police departments last year, resulting in binding reforms detailed in legal settlements.
+The DOJ office that reviewed San Francisco police is distinct from the DOJ's civil rights division, which investigated the Ferguson, Missouri, and Cleveland police departments last year, resulting in binding reforms detailed in legal settlements.

-The report on San Francisco police makes 272 recommendations to help the department improve policies and practices and build community trust.
+San Francisco — a rainbow-flagged city that prides itself on diversity — has a population that is nearly half Asian and Hispanic.
+Many blacks have left the city and now make up just 6

-The federal office will work with San Francisco police over the next 18 months to help implement the recommendations and will provide two progress reports.
+San Francisco's police department reflects the city's diversity and has only a slight white majority among its 2,000 officers.
+Nine

 Earlier in the year, a judge ruled that Suhr had waited too long to discipline officers who had exchanged racist and homophobic text messages.